Fenris42/Fenris42.github.io/Game_Modding.md

 ### Description of Game:

-A game about a block based world where the player explores, collects resources, crafts items and builds a variety of structures and machines.
+A game where the player collects resources and crafts a variety of items, structures and machines while exploring a block-based world.

 ## CC Mine